Protection, Maintenance & Cleaning

 (Calf)leather / tumbled leather

 Leather is a natural and durable product that can dry out over time and become stiff.
-Hence, to preserve leather we recommend to regularly clean the shoes with a cleaning cloth, leather wash or a shoe cleaner and rub them with shoe polish.
+Hence, to preserve leather we recommend regularly clean the shoes with a cleaning cloth, leather wash, or a shoe cleaner and rub them with shoe polish.

 Leather wash is a concentrated special detergent for leather, suede, nubuck, wool, and combinations of these materials.
 Besides cleaning, it has also a greasy and nourishing effect on the material, plus it restores the original color of the shoes.

-It is important that not too much shoe polish is applied, otherwise, the leather can no longer breath.
+It is important that not too much shoe polish is applied, otherwise, the leather can no longer breathe.

 Damaged leather can be restored with a wax-color (a color-restoring cream that attaches more to leather than regular shoe polish).
 Leave the wax on for fifteen minutes before wiping it off with a clean dry cloth.
 Then spray the shoes with a water- and dirt-repellent impregnation spray.